Summer Driving Tips

 Cooling System

-Make sure you have enough coolant inside your vehicle, and that the coolant meets the manufacturer’s specifications.
+Make sure your vehicle has enough coolant and meets the manufacturer’s specifications.
 Check your vehicle owner’s manual for specific recommendations.
 You or a mechanic should check the cooling system for leaks, test the coolant, and drain or replace old coolant as needed.

 If you drive a conventional vehicle or a hybrid, be sure to check your vehicle’s oil level periodically.
-If it’s around the time to have the oil changed, now would be a good time to do it.
-Also check fluid levels in the following:
+If it’s almost time for your oil change, do it before you travel.
+Also check the following fluid levels:

 Make sure each reservoir is full; if you see any signs of fluid leakage, take your vehicle in to be serviced.
-Remember, if you drive an electric vehicle, be sure to check applicable fluid levels, too!
+Even if you drive an electric vehicle, be sure to check applicable fluid levels.

 Batteries

-Have a mechanic check your battery and charging system, and make any necessary repairs or replacements.
+Have a mechanic check your battery and charging system for any necessary repairs or replacements.
 For hybrid-electric vehicles, keep gasoline in the tank to support the gasoline engine.

 Visit NHTSA’s Hybrid and Electric Vehicle guide for more information on high-voltage batteries.